EdricY/Bouncy-Loot-God/README.md

 Backup your BL2 characters before proceeding!
 They are located at Documents/my games/Borderlands 2/WillowGame/SaveData/...

 With a multiworld running, Open "Borderlands 2 Client" from the Archipelago Launcher, connect to the multiworld.
 Then open Borderlands 2 and enable the mod.

+Double check from the ingame mod menu that coroutines says version 1.1+ and "Loaded".
+And Sanity Saver is version 2.3+ and Enabled.

 If you open the game first, use the Mod Options menu to "Connect to Socket Server" once the Archipelago Client is open.